 What the hell am I talking about?

 Part of an unborn child’s experience, the most stable part at this moment, is being in the womb.
-This obviously involves an almost constant in and out of fluids; a feeding and dumping cycle that is incredibly fluid in the most literal of ways.
+This obviously involves an almost constant in and out of liquids; a feeding and dumping cycle that is incredibly fluid in the most literal of ways.
 With increasing doses of ayahuasca one thing that seems to be present for people is purging…..puke.
 I have theories about why this is, but haven’t had much direct experience to confirm/deny these theories with.
 I have a relatively solid stomach and other than the fleeting awareness of the possibility and the momentary sensations that accompany this I have not seriously considered doing so…until now.
 Something about sharing this experience, how ever real this was or seemed, made the possibility of purging incredibly real and present.
 I maintained, kept that part of my insides internal.
 But it was a very real sensation of being in such a vulnerable and formative state.
 And something else did come up.

 What became apparent, through a wall of tears and sighs, of pain and smiling, deep breaths and long moments without any, was exactly what was happening here in this mess of time and space, as self and other were falling away.
 I was falling in love with my ex-girlfriends unborn child.
 It is a strange realization that I don’t expect to completely make sense to you.
 In many ways it does not matter if this child is a part of my day to day life or if I never actually meet her.
 I already love her.
 Always will.
 Perhaps always have…not really sure how that one works.
-I don’t mean this is any superficial or easy going sense.
+I don’t mean this in any superficial or easy going sense.
 The implications of this were huge and difficult to digest; such a sense of what can be lost and what gained.
 I felt overwhelmed, grateful, scared and absolutely full of love.
 The impact of this realization is enormously powerful to me still.

 In relation to my initial intent in this ceremony, to explore purpose, I now felt the weight of my creative potential in a whole new way.
 The enormity of creating a child carries a whole new weight.
 The question of what I am doing, right now, to make life easier for this and every other child in the world is present in a new way.
 The many ways that we are each connected (ultimately have never been apart to be connected) holds a bit more weight in my mind than it ever has before.

 Many have long recognized that dreams contain symbols, metaphors, archetypes.
-Dreams allow us to not only see, but experience situations that in many ways can be symbolic of greater truths.
+Dreams allow us to not only see, but experience situations that can be symbolic of greater truths.
 What I experienced with this child was a connection to the unborn, to the life that is to come and also to the process of life as it is now coming, being, suffering and rejoicing.
 It was an intensely personal experience, but the implications of it were so far beyond me and her, my life and hers.
 The whole experience was simultaneously an individual realization of potency and smallness, of responsibility and of insignificance.
 It compels me to witness and to embrace, to provide for and to appreciate.
 I’m rambling on because words suck at relating such an experience.
 I think I’l

 It would be mistaken to view my transpersonal interpretation of this personal experience as being a distancing from the personal aspect.
 It is intensely personal, all the more so because of the universal truths that it symbolizes.

 The ceremony described above happened on the night of April 6th leading into the morning of April 7th.
+“Devin, I was in the hospital at that time.”

 At 3:27am on the morning of April 7th, while I was in the ceremony space, her child was born.